-You will enjoy making this easy vegan Thai red curry right at home!
-It’s packed with flavor and quick enough for a weeknight meal.
+You'll enjoy making this easy vegan Thai red curry right at home!
+It's packed with flavor and quick enough for a weeknight meal.
 Comfort in a bowl!

 I absolutely love Thai Curry!
 I use to eat it weekly from my favorite local Thai restaurant, but that had to stop after going vegan because of the addition of fish sauce in their curry.
 Yeah, sadly Thai restaurants use fish sauce in a lot of their dishes, so even if you order tofu curry it still isn't vegan (I may have cried when I found this out).

 So anyway, after this shocking realization I started making curry at home and I'm so glad I did.
 It's fun experimenting with different types of cuisine and so much healthier than takeout.
 I've made Thai red curry so many times and finally came up with a super easy and so tasty recipe that's fast enough to add to your weeknight rotation.

 Easy Thai Red Curry Ingredients

 For Easy Thai Red Curry, you will need...

 - Rice: I typically use jasmine rice for Thai dishes, as it adds a hint of sweetness that pairs so well the spice.
 Sometimes I'll use brown or wild rice because of the health factor.
 Use what you like.

 - Tofu: Crispy pan seared tofu is great in this dish.
 Although you could skip it and you would still have a wonderful vegetable curry.

 - Vegetable broth: This is part of the base of the curry.